Crea tu primer proyecto fotográfico

 When we look at a photo of ourselves, we value the work, the moment of the shot and the people.
 The image may lose the objectivity that our project needs.
 You need objective information, from someone outside the work done, if possible, related to photography and to give you a sincere opinion.

 But be careful!
 It’s an opinion.
 The point of view of others may be different from yours.
-In end the decision is yours.
+In the end, the decision is yours.

 8. Finish and present your project.

 What is not shown does not exist.
-Choose the best publishing professionals and look for spaces where you can show your project.
-Calls and scholarships where it can be valued.
+Choose the best publishing professionals and look for spaces where you can show your project calls and scholarships where it can be valued.
 Don’t spare, present your work as it deserves.
-If your project is real and born from your own authenticity, it will be a great project.
+If your project is real and born from your authenticity, it will be a great project.

 In the end, take a risk. don’t put limits.
 Use your intuition and all your personal resources.
-You are going to contribute something new, personal and unique, but above all you are going to enjoy.
+You are going to contribute something new, personal and unique, but above all, you are going to enjoy it.

 Thanks for being here.